Confinement-induced collective motion in suspensions of run-and-tumble particles: Results

+With the goal of understanding the role of \horacio{confinement} in \horacio{the emergence of traveling states, we now focus on varying the geometrical parameters of the confining microchannels.
+In particular, we study the stability of the traveling structure when changing $\theta_{obs}$ while keeping the top wall flat (see Fig. \ref{fig:Vcm-thetaObs}a); changing the angle $\beta$ that controls the shape of trapezoids in the top wall as shown in the inset of Fig. \ref{fig:Vcm-thetaObs}b while $\theta_{obs} = 30^o$ is maintained constant; and changing the width of the channel $L_y$ whereas $\theta_{obs} = 30^o$ is kept constant and the top wall kept flat.}

+\horacio{Let us start discussing the influence of $\theta_{obs}$.} We perform simulations at $\phi = 0.30$ and $l_p = 10^5$ for $\theta_{obs} \in [0^o,75^o]$.
+In Fig. \ref{fig:Vcm-thetaObs}a, using $\langle V_{CM}\rangle$ as an order parameter, we observe the existence of a range $15^o\leq\theta_{obs}\leq 45^o$ which allows the formation of traveling structures.
 Interestingly, for $22.5^{\circ}\leq \theta_{obs} \leq \ 30^{\circ}$ the traveling band is fully formed and reaches its top speed.
 As we highlighted before, the counter-current of active particles in domain \textbf{III} is the facilitator of the the collective motion, and thus, when we monitor $\Delta_x(y)$ as $\theta_{obs}$ varies, we observe a non-monotonic behavior that perfectly correlates with the behavior of $\langle V_{CM} \rangle$, exhibiting the highest peaks, precisely, for $\theta_{obs} = 22.5^{\circ}$ and $30^{\circ}$.
 Thus, the larger the counter-current the faster the traveling band, which might seem counter-intuitive in the first place.
-However, since $\Delta_x(y)$ accounts for rearrangement and diffusive fluxes opposing to the band's motion, we suggest that those angles favor particles' rearrangements at the lower part of the band by enhancing sliding and thus producing more vacancies for particles in domain \textbf{III} to diffuse into.
+However, since $\Delta_x(y)$ accounts for rearrangement and diffusive fluxes opposing to the band's motion, we suggest that those angles favor particles' rearrangements at the lower part of the band by enhancing sliding and thus producing more vacancies for particles in domain \textbf{III} to diffuse into. \horacio{We also consider channels in which the period of the obstacles at the bottom wall, $l_{obs}$, is increased.
+To do so, we need to vary both $L_{obs}$ and $\theta_{obs}$ simultaneously to keep the amplitude of the obstacles, $A = L_{obs}\sin(\theta_{obs} + \sigma_{22})/2$, constant.
+We take the case used to built the phase diagram in Fig. \ref{fig:diagrams}a as reference, with $\theta_{obs} = 30^o$, $L_{obs} = 3\sigma_{22}$ and $d = 1.25\sigma_{22}$, for which $l^{ref}_{obs} = 9.70\sigma_{22}$.
+We study cases with $l_{obs} = nl^{ref}_{obs}$, $n$ being a positive integer, and packing fraction, $\phi = 0.30$.
+We observe that increasing $l_{obs}$ in general favors clogging.
+At $l_{obs} = 2l_{obs}^{ref}$, a traveling band appears for $2300\tau$ to finally form a clog.
+Note that as $l_{obs}$ increases, the geometry of the channel approaches the limit of two flat walls that, as already discussed, only promotes the formation of clogging states.
+Examples of these systems can be found in \textbf{Supplementary Video 5}}